 7 tips to support trauma release:

 - Practice yoga you enjoy.
 I welcome you to do the type of yoga that brings you the most joy.
 Some students love restorative and Hatha yoga, which are well known for soothing your nervous system.
-In the beginning of my healing journey, I only did vinyasa (and experienced my first trauma release in this style class.)
+In the beginning of my healing journey, I only did Vinyasa (and experienced my first trauma release in this style class.)
 There are no rules to what calms you.

 - Practice in an environment you feel safest and most comfortable.
 If you love public or online live classes because of the sense of community and closeness, that might be your style.
 Or you might prefer solitude so you can focus on yourself and your body.